According to the Domesday Book of 1086 Chepstow was one of the castles built by Earl William Fitz Osbern

 constructed until soon after 1151.
 This would suggest that the

 bulk of the castle was completed under the Clare earls of Striguil

 (1138-76), rather than the later Earl Marshalls of Pembroke

-these wooden gates, the oldest surviving in
+these mid twelfth century wooden gates - the oldest known surviving castle gates in

 the country.
 If the gates do date back to the Clare tenure, then

 it suggests the surrounding gateway did too.
 That said the

 seen today is a composite affair of many ages.

 At the opposite, N end of the castle, is another powerful

 gatehouse and barbican which is also of several building phases.